-Table 1 represents a distribution of different symptoms and signs in 170 post-COVID-19 patients.
+Table 1 shows different symptoms and signs in 170 post-COVID-19 patients.

 TABLE 1.
 Different symptoms and signs in 170 post-COVID-19 patients

-According to World Health Organization (WHO) official statistics, the prevalence of depression and dementia increased considerably during and after the COVID-19 pandemic.
+The present study's findings are consistent with the previously reported global trend of rising incidence of depression and cognitive impairment.
 (7) The findings of the present study are consistent with the previously reported global trend of rising incidence of depression and cognitive impairment.

 It is important that a high incidence of depression was detected in patients with a history of severe SARS-CoV-2 pneumonia and hypoxia.